15 Signs of a Clingy Partner

 7. They always want your attention

-Wanting to be noticed by your partner is only natural, but it can be a sign that you’re with a girlfriend or boyfriend too clingy when they want you to notice them and only them.
+Wanting to be noticed by your partner is only natural, but it can be a sign that you’re with a girlfriend or boyfriend who is too clingy when they want you to notice them and only them.
 So, they can become frustrated when your attention is elsewhere.

 8. They’re constantly checking your social media